VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 Here the original at least has some color differentiation (Using the Boost app to view Reddit) but on the official Twitter client I actually have to stop and look to avoid accidentally clicking an ad link.
 That's some bull shit.

 Yunno what else is bullshit?
 The fact that all of these ads are 'personalized' to the point that collecting crazy amounts of information on individuals is expected and almost inevitable online, even with a pile of tracking blocking extensions and a DNS blackhole like [pi-hole](https://pi-hole.net).
-This could, and should, be a rant of it's own.
-Being spied on by our own devices is 100% not okay and it's one of the biggest reasons that they way we interact with computers sucks.
+This could, and should, be a rant of it's own (and is, again, see the {{< button relref="/Engineering/Networking/privacy" >}}Privacy{{< /button >}} page) Being spied on by our own devices is 100% not okay and it's one of the biggest reasons that they way we interact with computers sucks.

 ## Storing Information Sucks